Miguel Rojas Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings (2022)

-- Diamondbacks pitchers combined to give up 191 total home runs at a rate of 1.2 per game (fifth-most in the league).
+- Diamondbacks pitchers combined to allow 191 total home runs at a clip of 1.2 per game (fifth-most in the league).

-- Kelly will start for the Diamondbacks, his first of the season.
+- Bumgarner will take the mound to start for the Diamondbacks, his first of the season.

-- The 34-year-old right-hander started and threw six innings when he last appeared Wednesday, Oct.
-5 against the Milwaukee Brewers.
+- The 33-year-old left-hander last appeared Thursday, Sept.
+22 against the Los Angeles Dodgers, when he started and went six innings.

 © 2023 Data Skrive.
 All rights reserved.